-The Biosecurity Audit is a check undertaken by Government Officers, on all vessels in respect of their compliance with biosecurity procedures, or more specifically the effectiveness of the procedures in place to reduce biosecurity risk.
+The Biosecurity Audit is a check undertaken by Government Officers, on vessels in respect of their compliance with biosecurity procedures, or more specifically the effectiveness of the procedures in place to reduce biosecurity risk.

 Government Officers conduct a standardised inspection of clothing, footwear and bags to check for biosecurity risks.
-From the 2323/24 season, a tiered system will be introduced comprising of 'basic' and 'comprehensive' audits.